Replication: Kisses

 Experiment 2

 But first some housekeeping: the plot function from Base R is super useful to quickly get an overview of the values of a variable - so for our WTP responses (which were unrestricted in the questionnaire, we just checked that a number larger or equal to zero was entered) we quickly see that there is one response that stands out.
-Most outlier definitions (and there are plenty) would flag this response (> 9000) so for our analysis we will take out this one response, and go from Figure 3 :
+Most outlier definitions (and there are plenty) would flag this response (> 9000) so for our analysis we will take out this one response:

 Df Sum Sq Mean Sq F value Pr(>F)